spiral/docs/docs/en/queue/interceptors.md

 ## Registering a new Interceptor

-For an interceptor works, it must be registered in the application.
+For the interceptor to work, it must be registered in the application.
 There are several ways to add a new interceptor.

 ### Via configuration